Nepal President summons lower house session on March 7 | Politics

 As per the notice, the 275-member lower house will begin at 4:00pm on the slated date.

-The presidential order to summon the House meeting follows the Supreme Court's decision to overturn Prime Minister K P Sharma Oli’s move to dissolve the House on December 20.
+The presidential order to summon the House meeting follows the Supreme Court's decision to overturn Prime Minister Oli's move to dissolve the House on December 20.

 A five-member constitutional bench led by Chief Justice Cholendra Shumsher last week annulled the Oli government's ''unconstitutional'' decision to dissolve the lower house of Parliament.